B.S. in Applied Psychology Degree | Saint Mary's University of Minnesota Skip to Main Content

 B.S. in Applied Psychology Program Highlights

-• Earn the optional Community Health Worker Certificate as you complete your degree.
+• Earn the optional Community Health Worker Certificate as you finish your degree

 What You'll Learn in the B.S. in Applied Psychology Program